-- 1. Youth heads of households must be: - Between the ages of 16 and 24 at entry and may enter projects up to the day before their 25th birthday, youth will remain eligible for 24 months after entry regardless of age, baring other factors deeming them ineligible; - b.
-Have household income of 50% of the area median income or less; - c.
-Meet HUD defined categories of homelessness: 1, 2, or 4, which include literal homelessness, imminent risk of homelessness, and/ or actively fleeing or attempting to flee dangerous situations related to violence that has taken place in their home or made them afraid to return home, including lacking other residence and resources or support networks (e.g. family, friends, and faith-based or other social networks) to obtain other permanent housing; and - d.
-Able to sign a one-year lease. - 2.
-All subpopulations are served. - 3.
-YHDP RRH Households do not need to verify U.S. Citizenship through provision of a social security number upon entry.
-While most properties will require some current form of legal identification to apply for an apartment, clients will not need to present these at application to be enrolled in the program or at any other point in program participation. - 4.
-For purposes of this YHDP RRH project, Transitional Housing is considered Emergency Shelter and applicants residing in Transitional Housing will be eligible under category 1.

-- 5. Households may access a YHDP RRH subsidy regardless of: - a. owing rent to a private landlord or public landlord; - b. owing subsidy payments to VT State Housing Authority (VSHA) for previous subsidies; and/or - c. previous evictions or project terminations from a YHDP project or other housing projects.
+- 1. Youth heads of households must: - a.
+Be between the ages of 16 and 24 at entry and may enter projects up to the day before their 25th birthday (youth will remain eligible for 24 months after entry regardless of age, baring other factors deeming them ineligible); - b.
+Have household gross adjusted income no more than 50% of the Area Median Income (AMI) as determined by HUD; - c.
+Meet HUD defined categories of homelessness: 1, 2, or 4, which include literal homelessness, imminent risk of homelessness, and/ or actively fleeing or attempting to flee dangerous situations related to violence that has taken place in their home or made them afraid to return home, homelessness must be verified mut not be older than 14 days prior to the Award Letter and Subsidy Issuance; and - d.
+Be able to sign a one-year lease unless requirement is waived. - 2.
+YHDP RRH households do not need to verify U.S. Citizenship through provision of a social security number upon entry.
+While most properties will require some current form of legal identification to apply for an apartment, clients will not need to present these at application to be enrolled in the program or at any other point in program participation. - 3.
+For purposes of this YHDP RRH project, Transitional Housing is considered Emergency Shelter and applicants residing in Transitional Housing will be eligible under category 1. - 4.
+Households may access a YHDP RRH subsidy regardless of: - a. owing rent to a private landlord or public landlord; - b. owing subsidy payments to VT State Housing Authority (VSHA) for previous subsidies; and/or - c. previous evictions or project terminations from a YHDP project or other housing projects.

 II.
-ENROLLMENT PROCESS
+ENROLLMENT PROCESS OVERVIEW